Oremus

 It appears that the Oremus did not originally apply to the prayer that now follows it.
 It is thought that it was once an invitation to private prayer, very likely with further direction as to the object, as is now the case in the liturgy for Good Friday (Oremus pro ecclesia sancta Dei).
 The deacon then said: Flectamus genua ("let us kneel"), and all knelt in silent prayer.
 After a time the people were told to stand up (Levate), and finally the celebrant collected all the petitions in one short sentence said aloud (hence, the collect).
-Eventually this was simplified into the word alone preceding the prayer.